Customer Service Chatbot: Build vs Buy vs Hire

 Advanced chatbot (AI-powered, multi-channel, complex workflows)$4,000-8,000Enterprise-grade system

-Plus $10-30/month for server hosting — which the specialist can manage or hand off to you.
+Plus $10-30/month for server hosting — which the specialist can manage for you or hand off to your team.

 What to Look For in a Specialist

-• Experience with open-source tools: They should use n8n, Chatwoot, or similar — not lock you into proprietary platforms
+• Experience with open-source tools: They should use n8n, Chatwoot, or similar — not build on a platform only they control, which would make it hard for you to leave later

 • Transparent pricing: One-time fee, clear scope, no surprise monthly charges